 #2 I’m Just Stretching

-Cats are remarkably flexible creatures that could sleep in contorted positions or pretend to be a bread loaf without getting uncomfortable.
+Cats are remarkably flexible creatures that could sleep in contorted positions or cat loaf position without getting uncomfortable.

 But sooner or later, cats have to stretch to get their muscles moving.

 Sometimes, before or after a good stretch, you might notice that your cat extends a paw.